Isabel Magkoeva: Political views

 In an interview. with "Moi Raion" (My District) newspaper, she described her views as "socialist", but rejected the Stalinist ideology of the Russian "old left" as unacceptable for her.
-"It is inaccurate to portray us all as seeking a return to the past.
-That simply isn’t true.
-We are for a new modernized form of socialism".
 She views any government/state as an apparatus of monopolized violence and institutionalized inequality, and expresses positive opinions towards such anarcho-communist ideas as decentralization, direct democracy and collective ownership of natural resources, but doesn't call for an immediate abolition of all government institutions, because it would make no sense so long as the root causes of exploitation and organized violence are still present.
 She also considers herself a feminist, but admits that in the highly patriarchal Russian society such views are quite unpopular: "I'm all for gender equality and therefore a feminist, but... the root cause of patriarchy is employment inequality, and that's what should be uprooted in the first place.
 Statistically, women in Russia earn 40% less on average than men, every third woman is subject to domestic violence, and so on".
 According to her, she chose to join the RSD (Russian Socialist Movement) because of its democratic, non-authoritarian operational structure and opposition to strong leaderism (which distinguishes the RSD from the majority of "old" Russian left-wing movements).